-ACC was fortunate to have Erick Montenegro, a leading researcher on equity in assessment, make a presentation on Friday, April 24, to the Teaching & Learning Academy.
-Entitled "Meeting the Challenges of a New Decade through Equity-Minded Assessment," it focused on culturally responsive approaches to assessing our students and using that information in ways that promote our students’ success rather than continue inequities.
+ACC was fortunate to have Erick Montenegro, a leading researcher on equity in assessment, make a presentation on Friday, April 24, 2020, to the Teaching & Learning Academy.
+Entitled "Meeting the Challenges of a New Decade through Equity-Minded Assessment," the presentation focused on culturally responsive approaches to assessing our students and using that information in ways that promote our students’ success rather than continue inequities.
 A recording of the presentation and a brief summary are avaiable here:

 Presentation Recording: https://us-lti.bbcollab.com/recording/c5e4abecb40843bfaf9fd0b4d022e156